 Is it musical theatre?
 Not really, as it lacks a cohesive narrative.
 Is it a jukebox musical?
 No, as while like others of that genre it may use a single source for its music, there is no attempt to create a story around disparate songs.
 Is it a song cycle?
 Perhaps a bit closer as it uses individually complete songs for solo and ensemble with common themes.
-Most accurately though would be to consider Circle Game as a concert of Joni Mitchell songs played by a great cover band.
+Most accurately though would be to consider Circle Game as a concert of Joni Mitchell songs played by a really, really great cover band.

 In Circle Game, Andrew Cohen and Anna Kuman have taken 29 songs from Joni Mitchell’s massive discography and created a show featuring the familiar and the more obscure.
 While many of Mitchell’s songs will be immediately recognizable by those familiar with her work, others may be less-so as Cohen and Kuman give individual songs an indie rock, gospel, blue grass and even an East Coast back kitchen treatment.

 Cohen and Kuman go a step further with a couple mash-ups, including “Mitchell Mixed Tape” in the opening number and a beautifully realized combination of “River” and “Both Sides Now” in act two.

 It is in these new arrangements and the talent of performers on stage which makes Circle Game so compelling.

 Cohen and Kuman, who also co-direct, have assembled a cast of quadruple threats.
 Required to sing, dance, act and play instruments, the cast of Kimmy Choi, David Cohen, Rowan Kahn, Scott Petrie, Adriana Ravalli and Sara Vickruck are one of the finest groups of young theatre slash music professionals you’ll see on a single stage.